 How do I open your PDF files?

-To open our PDF files, which are most commonly film education resources, you will need Adobe Acrobat Reader.
-If you don't have it, you can download it for free.
+Many of our film education resources are in the PDF format.
+To open our PDF files, you will need Adobe Acrobat Reader.
+If you don't have this program, you can download it for free from Adobe.